Disco ball: History

+"Disco balls" were first patented by US inventor Louis Bernard Woeste as "myriad reflectors".
+The product was produced by his company, Stephens & Woeste.
+The concept predated the patent, with records of a "mirrored ball" dating back to 1897.

-What are now usually called "disco balls" were first widely used in nightclubs in the 1920s.
-They were patented in 1917.
+Disco balls began to be widely used in nightclubs in the 1920s.
 An early example can be seen in the nightclub sequence of Berlin: Die Sinfonie der Großstadt, a German silent film from 1927.
-From the 1960s to the 1980s, these devices were a standard piece of equipment in discothèques, and by the turn of the millennium, the name "disco ball" had grown quite popular.
+From the 1960s to the 1980s, these devices were a standard piece of equipment in discothèques, and the term "disco ball" became the products most popular name.

 A Louisville, Kentucky company known as Omega Mirror Products claims to have made 90% of the disco balls used in the United States during the disco craze and remains a supplier.

 Disco balls had a resurgence in the 2020s, particularly as home decor.
+In 2023, disco balls were suggested as a safe method of viewing partial solar eclipses.